-The Department of Communication Studies at the University of North Carolina Wilmington is seeking a nine-month tenure-track Assistant Professor starting August 2022.
+The Department of Communication Studies at the University of North Carolina Wilmington is seeking a nine-month tenure-track Assistant Professor in integrated marketing communication starting August 2022.

 Minimum Education and Experience Requirements: